RonakR68/FoodExpress_backend/README.md

 ## Description

-FoodExpress is a comprehensive food ordering and restaurant management system.
+FoodExpress is a food ordering and restaurant management web application.
 The backend is built using Node.js, Express, and MongoDB.
 It provides RESTful APIs for managing user authentication, restaurant data, menu items, and orders.
 The backend also integrates with external services like Cloudinary for image uploads.

 ## Features